Ancestory.com was breached by a mysterious and massive DDOS attack that completely shut down the popular website for nearly 24 hours.

 Whoever attacked the site had some serious chops, even if they were unable to take the site down permanently.

 “We’re still recovering and working to get all our sites up and running,” Erickson said.

 Ancestry.com Inc. (Nasdaq: ACOM) is the world's largest online family history resource, with more than 1.8 million paying subscribers.
-More than 9 billion records have been added to the site in the past 15 years.
-Ancestry users have cr... read more »
+More than 9 billion records have been added to the site...
+All Ancestry.com news »